 Ars Minerva is proud to bring forgotten music back to life, in collaboration with artists in the San Francisco Bay Area.
 Reviving Baroque operas is a rare and captivating experience, which we are happy to share with the diverse local community.

-Since its inception, Ars Minerva has presented the modern world premieres of four long-forgotten Venetian operas in San Francisco.
+Since its inception, Ars Minerva has presented the modern world premieres of five long-forgotten Venetian operas in San Francisco.

 -March 2015: La Cleopatra, composed by Daniele da Castrovillari for the 1662 Venice carnival season.